NeuralEnsemble/python-neo/doc/source/read_and_analyze.rst

 Grouping and linking objects
 ----------------------------

-Sometimes your data have a structure that goes beyond a simple two-level hierarchy, for example suppose that you wish to group together signals that were recorded from the same tetrode in multi-tetrode recording setup.
+Sometimes your data have a structure that goes beyond a simple two-level hierarchy.
+For example, suppose that you wish to group together signals that were recorded from the same tetrode in multi-tetrode recording setup.

 For this, Neo provides a :class:`Group` class: